UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/dima/logs.md

 ### Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)

-The cycle was a bit shirt short, as usual.
-Hoewever, I was able to implement backend endpoint to retrieve exam information requested by the team member.
-I was also able to implement endpoint to retrieve upcoming exams endpoints.
-Unfortunately, my original assumeption from previous cycle was incorrect, and some of the endpoints require additional validation logic and queries to retrieve correct information.
-Thus, I was not able to achieve goals that I planned for this cycle.
-However, after discussion with my team, we released that at least one backend endpoint is not needed, therefore, it should reduce amount of time I need to spend for the next cycle
+The cycle was a bit short, as usual.
+Hoewever, I was able to implement the backend endpoint to retrieve exam information requested by a team member.
+I was also able to implement the endpoint to retrieve upcoming exams.
+Unfortunately, my original assumption from the previous cycle was incorrect, and some of the endpoints require additional validation logic and queries to retrieve correct information.
+Thus, I was not able to achieve the goals that I planned for this cycle.
+However, after discussion with my team, we realised that at least one backend endpoint is not needed, therefore, it should reduce the amount of time I need to spend for the next cycle

 ### Next Cycle Goals (What are you going to accomplish during the next cycle)
   * Implement API endpoints to return PDF file and grade for the student view when they will look at their exams